-The proportion of bounced emails (sent emails that return with a server response indicating nondelivery) was very low as compared to the previous year.
-This is the likely result of additional cleaning of email addresses this year to remove inactive addresses from the sample prior to launching and therefore minimising the number of emails bouncing.
+The proportion of bounced emails (i.e., sent emails that return with a server response indicating nondelivery) was very low as compared to previous years.
+This is the likely result of additional cleaning of email addresses this year to remove inactive addresses from the sample prior to launching and therefore minimising the number of emails bouncing, as well as panel maintenance activity discussed in Section 2.4.4 Panel maintenance activity.